thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 };
 ```

-As you can see, Bucklescript create an object for us, no intermediate step.
-And `age` property is not in `props2`.
+As you can see, Bucklescript creates an object for us so no intermediate step is needed, and the `age` property is not in `props2`.

 With this knowledge, we can rewrite our binding like this: